 That was a lot of fun and a learning experience; we appreciate Joe for the invitation, and his patience.

 We went on to do, as you know many other stores for other Brands worldwide, and of course Residential Architecture and Interior Design as always.

-Seems like, that there are some Aca Joe stores left that we have heard off in Mexico at the Comercial Mexicana , and in weird places like Honduras, South Africa and in the USA Key West (which was rebuilt after a fire, and reopened as a shoe store with the same Logo), even more but completely lust track.
+I have heard in weird places like Honduras, South Africa there are stores of the brand, last I heard in the USA Key West (I believe was rebuilt after a fire, and reopened as a shoe store with the same Logo), even more but completely lost track.
 I understand in Mexico the Brand is now licensed through Commercial Mexicana chain of Department stores (Mexican Target or similar).